typedb/typedb/docs/pages/academy/2-GRAQL/3-insert-delete-queries.md

 If you run the query above and commit, the relation will be gone and Grakn won’t be in the UK anymore.
 You can check it in the graph visualiser.

 Did you notice that we did not had to specify the "UK" in the above query?
-When you run a query, GRAQL will do its best to try and understand what you mean.
+When you run a query, Graql will do its best to try and understand what you mean.
 In this case, there are no other `located-in` relations involving "GRAKN" and the company plays only that role, so that is all we need to specify.

 At this point you are free to run
 ```graql